 • The use of approvals by parents/guardians for their child being involved in leadership role(s) with the church as:

-– communicates the church’s expectation of the young person’s behaviour whilst acting in a leadership, and
+– communicates the church’s expectation of the young person’s behaviour whilst acting in a leadership role, and

 – the parents’/guardian’s readiness to permit their child to participate in whatever training may be required for that leadership role.

-Because parents are key stakeholders in the establishment and maintenance of a child safe environment, it is important wherever possible, that parents are also involved in the development of those policies and practices which seek to reinforce such an environment.
+Because parents are key stakeholders in the establishment and maintenance of a child safe environment, it is important wherever possible that parents are also involved in the development of those policies and practices which seek to reinforce such an environment.
 It aids the compliance effort and expands the resource available for practical vigilance, if parents as well as staff and volunteer workers are familiar with the policies and processes which seek to ensure a child safe environment.

 4. Definition of Abuse